julkrzem/ecommerce_agents/README.md

 The Last Answer agent is currently a simple LLM and a prompt that combines the obtained context into a final answer.
 Although this agent is very simple for now, implementing it as a separate class allows for future development, it could eventually use additional tools to not only generate a summary of the collected context but also perform actions adjusted to the user instructions and context.

-This project was created as a part of my programing portfolio, based on a Kaggle dataset containing E-Commerce Clothing Reviews (https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).
+This project was created as a part of my programing portfolio, based on a Kaggle dataset containing E-Commerce Clothing Reviews: (https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).